 Head shakes are also a disease which Bulldog can have.
 It results in involuntary and violent head shakes from left-to-right or up-and-down.
 It is caused by low sugar levels or stress.
 Just giving them some honey or distracting the dog could help to stop it.

 Other health problems found in Bulldog include respiratory, skin, and cardiac conditions.
 If you think that your Bulldog has any of these health problems, contact your local vet to get them the health care that they need.

 When it comes to cleaning, Bulldogs have low grooming needs.
 The breed likes to stay indoors and is known to keep themselves fairly clean.
 They shed only moderate amounts of hair and brushing them once a week should be enough.
 The only thing you may need to do more often is to clean up any drool that they have.

 As they have a smooth and soft coat, you should only use a soft bristle brush to clean them.
 Give them a bath once every two to four weeks.
 While bathing use an antibacterial and antifungal shampoo to gently rub their coat.

 Their nails should be trimmed once a week.
-This will keep your Bulldog from damaging the floor by scratching it or hurt the family members while playing with them.
+This will keep your Bulldog from damaging the floor by scratching it or hurting the family members while playing with them.